The modern workforce depends on software like never before, and with that dependence comes an increasing IT cost.

 5. Dealing with audits

-When a software vendor (or external auditors) audit your organization to ensure you’re adhering to the terms of service specified in your contract, it can create several challenges due to:
+When a software vendor (or external auditors) audits your organization to ensure you’re adhering to the terms of service specified in your contract, it can create several challenges due to:

-• Poor recording keeping: If your IT department doesn’t maintain detailed records of your licensing history for each product in your stack, it can be challenging to prove compliance during an audit.
+- Poor record-keeping: If your IT department doesn’t maintain detailed records of your licensing history for each product in your stack, it can be challenging to prove compliance during an audit.

-• Changing license terms: As software vendors change their licensing terms over time, you need to adapt your usage and internal policies in tune with them.
+- Changing license terms: As software vendors change their licensing terms over time, you need to adapt your usage and internal policies accordingly.

 What Is License Management Software?